 When someone leaves, there is always the possibility that those left behind will begin exploring their options, too.
-They might wonder if there is something better out there…maybe the grass really is greener?
-They could follow that someone to the new office, or they could just use time better spent on work considering these possibilities.
+They might wonder if there is something better out there...maybe the grass really is greener?
+They could follow that someone to the new office or use time better spent on work considering these possibilities.
 If the turnover was not voluntary, the rest of the team could begin to worry about their jobs.

 |1.||Hire Right the First Time|